xiGUAwanOU/tech-note/database-systems/mongodb/use-mongodb-java-driver.md

-# Use MongoDB Java Client
+# Use MongoDB Java Driver

 In maven, the dependencies should be: